 Indeed, this same hammered lyre playing technique appears to have migrated to Israel as well, as can be seen in this famous mosaic from a synagogue in Gaza dating to the 6th century CE.
 The lyre player is clearly named in Hebrew as representing King David:

 In the Gaza mosaic, the small wooden baton, almost identical to the baton depicted in the Paphos Mosaics in Cyprus, can clearly be seen - yet more evidence of this almost completely forgotten percussive style of lyre playing, which seems to have originated in ancient Mesopotamia...

 Here is a video featuring short clips from my tracks "Lyres of Nineveh" & "Shadow of the Zigurrat" from my album, "Ancient Visions - New Compositions For An Ancient Lyre", which both feature experimental performances of this 2700 year old Assyrian percussive lyre playing technique:

-This hammered lyre-playing technique seems to have its roots in the deepest depths of antiquity.
+The ultimate origin of this hammered lyre-playing technique actually seems to have its roots in the deepest depths of antiquity.
 The same percussive style of hitting a string with a wooden baton can be seen today in the Neolithic ancestor of both the harp & lyre - the archaic Africa Musical Bow, played continually in Africa, for over 30,000 years: